 It is the intent of the City to process applications within thirty (30) working days of submittal of a complete and correct application package.
-Billing adjustments required to implement credits shall be applied retroactively to the date of receipt of the customer's complete application.
+Billing adjustments required to implement credits shall be applied retroactively to the date of receipt of the customer's complete application; the retroactively applied credit will be applied on the customer's future bill from the Urbana Champaign Sanitary District.
 A pending application for credit shall not constitute a valid reason for non-payment of the currently assessed stormwater utility fee by the customer.
 If an application is denied, a letter explaining reason(s) for the denial will be provided to the applicant.
 The applicant has the right to appeal this decision in accord with the procedures outlined in Article VIII of Chapter 24 of the Urbana City Code.

-4.3.3 Maintenance Required
+4.3.3 Maintenance Agreement Required